GitHub license Latest Tag Media Server Support: Jellyfin 10.10.7, Navidrome 0.58.0, LMS v3.69.0, Lyrion 9.0.2, Emby 4.9.1.80

 Clustering General

-ENABLE_CLUSTERING_EMBEDDINGS Whether to use audio embeddings (True) or score-based features (False) for clustering. false
+ENABLE_CLUSTERING_EMBEDDINGS Whether to use audio embeddings (True) or score-based features (False) for clustering. true

 CLUSTER_ALGORITHM Default clustering: kmeans, dbscan, gmm, spectral. kmeans